ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL Reference.md

 Use the NO FORCE clause to specify that the view is to be created only if the underlying objects exist and the owner of the schema in which the view is to be created has access privileges for them.
 This is the default view creation behavior.

+*IF NOT EXISTS*

+If the IF NOT EXISTS clause is used, the view will be created only if there is no existing view with the same name.
+If a view with the same name already exists, the CREATE statement will execute without any name duplication error, and the existing view will remain unaffected.

 *user_name*

 This is used to specify the name of the owner of the schema in which the view is to be created.
 If this value is omitted, Altibase will create the view in the schema of the user who is connected via the current session.